xcat2/confluent-docs/docs/developer/api.md

 * **states** - A list of textual descriptions of currently active states.
 Examples include Present, Failed, Non-Redundant, and are intended to be self-explanatory and can be presented directly to an administrator without processing.
-Programatic understanding of the severity is acheived through examining the 'health' field above.
+Programmatic understanding of the severity is achieved through examining the 'health' field above.
 * **units** -  Optional indicator of the units to use when evaluating 'value' field
 * **value** - A numeric value representing the current reading of the sensors.
 It is null when the sensor is a non-numeric sensor.